 "Well, you said it.
 Why students?"
-He kept checking a lift, looking a bit in a rush.
-Amy was to.
+He kept checking the lift, looking a bit in a rush.
+Amy was too.
 The sooner she could get out of here and find out where she was the faster she could find the Doctor.

 Her mind kept going to Rory, but she pushed it away.
 There was a way back.
 If it came to it, she would fly to New York and track the Angel down herself.
 Even if she had to wait a few years.
 Amy was an expert at waiting.